 Model & Strategy

-While quality early childhood education programs are a proven vehicle for academic success and economic mobility, nations that do not already have a nationally supported early childhood system struggle to find ways to move from the status quo to a scalable, replicable, and evidence-based program.
-In South Africa, 80% of lower income households do not have access to any form of early learning for their children ages 0-5.
-It is estimated that over 1 million children ages 3-4 in South Africa are not in any early learning program, and an estimated 2 million more children are in unregistered, informal child care or early learning settings that do not have the resources or support to provide quality programming.
-The lack of early learning opportunities for these children prevents them from starting school with foundational skills and knowledge that they need to realize their full potential.
-Millions of children start school behind and never catch up – leading to increasing cycles of poverty.
+Quality early childhood education programs are a proven vehicle for academic success and economic mobility.
+Yet, countries that do not already have a nationally supported early childhood system struggle to find ways to move from the status quo to a scalable, replicable, and evidence-based program.
+In South Africa, 80% of lower-income households do not have access to any form of early learning for their children aged 0-5.
+Over 1 million South African children ages 3-4 are not in any early learning program, and an estimated 2 million more children are in unregistered, informal child care or early learning settings that do not have the resources or support to provide quality programming.
+The lack of early learning opportunities for these children prevents them from starting school with the foundational skills and knowledge they need to realize their full potential.
+Millions of children start school behind and never catch up — leading to increasing cycles of poverty.

 At a Glance